yeranosyanvahan/TLSTerminator/README.md

      application: # your application
       image: yourimage
       environment:
-       - MYSQL_HOST=fproxy
-       - MYSQL_PORT=345
+       - MYSQL_HOST=tlsterminator

+For client proxy it is basically the same procedure.
+You need to point redirect to the rproxy server.

+    TLSIN=false
+    TLSOUT=true

+    SSLCRTOUTFILE="/etc/tlsterm/certs/server.crt"
+    SSLKEYOUTFILE="/etc/tlsterm/certs/server.key"

+    [:3306]
+    Redirect="mysql@rproxy.hostname:345"

 ### Who is this for?
 This respository is for people who want to access multiple instances of the database from the same endpoint.
-For example if you have 10 databases you can setup proxy to get all the database from single database:234 endpoint
+For example if you have 10 databases you can setup proxy to get all the database from single :345 endpoint